KristenManning/KristenManning.github.io/index.markdown

 			    	<ul>
 				    	<li>I need a software engineer to build custom internal tools and scripts.</li>
 				    	<li>I want to leverage low-code/no-code tools and powerful SaaS products.
 I need someone with software skills to help me get started.</li>
 				    	<li>My team is moving fast with low-code/no-code tools!
-But, the morass of automations is growing more complex everyday.
-We need someone with software skills to get us back on the rails.</li>
+But, we need someone with software skills to get the complexity under control.</li>
 				    	<li>I have a vision for a product or feature.
-I need someone to help me build a prototype or early version.</li>
+I need someone to help me build it.</li>
 				    </ul>
 			    </div>
 			    <div class="not-fit">